Civil Rights Attorney in Nashville

 - Unlawful arrest and conviction, also known as malicious prosecution

-It’s important to work with an attorney with extensive experience representing plaintiffs in civil rights cases, as civil rights law is complicated and nuanced, with new developments occurring on a daily basis.
+It’s important to work with an attorney with extensive experience representing plaintiffs in civil rights cases, as civil rights law is complicated and nuanced, with new developments occurring daily.
 At Raybin & Weissman our lawyers have extensive experience addressing civil rights issues and work tirelessly to get you the fair compensation you need for your physical and emotional recovery.
-We have represented countless victims in Nashville and throughout Middle Tennessee, and have won individual settlements and judgements worth hundreds of thousands of dollars.
+Our civil rights attorneys have represented countless victims in Nashville and throughout Middle Tennessee and have won individual settlements and judgments worth hundreds of thousands of dollars.

 Incidents involving unwarranted use of Tasers by jailhouse guards and corrections officers are seemingly becoming more common—and are sometimes deadly.
 We recently reported on an incident in which an Illinois woman sued her local Sherriff’s Department after she was Tased, as she suffered a miscarriage and other injuries in the wake of the incident.
 And Reuters has issued a report documenting “104 prisoner fatalities after corrections officers deployed Tasers, often with other force.
 Most inmates were unarmed, and many were handcuffed or pinned to the ground,” noted Reuters.

 Tasers are also often deployed when police officers are subduing suspects, who may or may not have committed a crime.
-A civil rights lawyer We recently won a case for a South Carolina man, in which the 86-year-old man received a $900,000 settlement after he suffered severe injuries when he was Tased following a traffic stop.
+A civil rights lawyer We recently won a case for a South Carolina man, in which the 86-year-old received a $900,000 settlement after he suffered severe injuries when he was Tased following a traffic stop.
 Although relatively uncommon, if you believe you are the victim of wrongful taser use, call on of our civil rights attorneys in Nashville today!

 When used properly and in the right circumstances, Tasers can be effective safety/self-defense tools.
 But when used inappropriately—repeated and excessive shocking, for instance—they can cause serious, permanent injuries and even death.
 Victims can be injured by Tasers in a variety of ways.